1. Introduction

 1. Client starts flow with Aggregator Server

-The client calls the registration endpoint authenticated with its IDP_client_token, indicating the
+The client calls the management endpoint authenticated with its IDP_client_token, indicating the

 authorization server that governs access to resources exposed by the Aggregator.